nhrap-dev/FAST/README.md

 ## To Use

 Follow the steps below to run FAST.
-To ensure .py files run when double-clicked, right-click the .py file and go to Properties.
-Under the "General" tab next to "Opens With", make sure "python.exe" is selected.
-If not, click "Change" and select "python.exe" from your Python installation directory.

 **1. Download zip folder from GitHub, unzip.**